Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Google Voice Vs. RingCentral

 The first thing to notice here is that RingCentral doesn’t offer a free personal option.
-Its most basic business plan starts at just under $20.
+Its most basic business plan starts at $20.
 But it does come with a few features you’d be hard-pressed to find with Google Voice’s business alternative.
 For example, RingCentral equips you with the ability to enable whole call centers to collect, record, and redirect incoming calls.